 .17 HMR Plinking Ammo

 I don’t want to spend much on plinking ammo, so I like that these rounds are super affordable but also have respectable accuracy, velocity, and energy.

 Both of these are great ammo picks, normally I just grab the cheaper option since I love both equally.

 .17 HMR Hunting Ammo

-Hornady Varmint Express is the OG of .17 HMR, and it shows in the excellent quality at an affordable price.
+Hornady Varmint Express is the OG of .17 HMR, and it shows offering excellent quality at an affordable price.

-Whether you go with 15.5 gr, 17 gr, or 20 gr, the soft tip offers superior accuracy alongside impressive expansion.
+Whether you go with 15.5-, 17-, or 20-grain, the soft tip offers superior accuracy alongside impressive expansion.
 Of course, that expansion means this ammo is best used for pest control.

 CCI Gamepoint is better if you want to preserve your game.
 It’s a full metal jacket round that expands minimally to protect your meat.

-It’s also incredibly accurate, with a max rise of only 0.6” when sighted for 100 yards.
+It’s also incredibly accurate, with a max rise of only 0.6-inches when sighted for 100-yards.